 How to Liquidate Your Company in Mexico

-Despite a growing economy and ever-increasing foreign investment, a business’ operations may not always go to plan.
-Debts and receivables can accumulate for a business during difficult times, and in some cases the company may no longer able to repay its creditors.
+Despite a growing economy and ever-increasing foreign interest in how to incorporate a business in Mexico, operations may not always go to plan.
 Company liquidation occurs when a business closes down and sells its assets to pay these bills.
-Find out what steps you’ll need to take if you want liquidate your company in Mexico
+In Mexico, this takes different forms for insolvency and voluntary liquidation.
+Find out what steps you’ll need to take if you want to liquidate your company in Mexico in either case.

 What does it mean to liquidate a company?